ardhika23/inventory_list/README.md

   - Navigated to the directory where I wanted to store my Git projects using the command `cd <directory_name>`.
   - Initialized a new repository with the command `git init`.
 This command created an empty Git repository in my chosen directory.
   - Create and activate the virtual environment by running the following command `python -m venv env` and `env\Scripts\activate.bat`.
-  - Created a file named requirements.txt and install the dependencies with the following command `pip install -r requirements.txt`.
+  - Created a file named requirements.txt and installed the dependencies with the following command `pip install -r requirements.txt`.
   - Create a Django project using this command `django-admin startproject inventory_list`.
   - Add "*" on `ALLOWED_HOST` in `settings.py`
 ```